Bembit/react-typescript-projects/1-matching-game/README.md

         className={getItemClassName(item)}
     ```

-6. assuming the previously selected pair was wrong, clicking another btn should restore the default bg color of the wrong pair and set the bg color of the clicked btn to blue
+7. **Restore Default Background on Second Wrong Click**
+   - Restore the default background color of the wrong pair on a second wrong click.
     ```javascript
     onClick={() => {